Best Day Trips from New Orleans Under Three Hours

 We missed out on one of the more popular spur trails on this one, the Alligator Boardwalk, as it was still being repaired following Hurricane Ida’s damage.
 The 3.7-mile Cane Bayou Trail looks perfect for those with more time.

-The state park has an entry fee of $3 per person.
+The state park has an entry fee of a few dollars per person.
 When you park, you’ll see ruins of a sugar mill at the visitor center.

 Fun fact: Those ruins are remnants of a mill built here in 1829 by Bernard de Marigny de Mandeville.
 The nearby town of Mandeville was named after him, so you know he’s a big deal in these parts.